Advocacy & Issues

 Value of Academic Libraries

 Value of academic libraries resources and overview of the work of ACRL's Value of Academic Libraries Committee.
-ACRL's strategic plan, the Plan for Excellence, (effective July 1, 2011) set out three broad goals for the next five years.
+ACRL's strategic plan, the Plan for Excellence, (effective July 1, 2011; revised October 2016) set out four broad objectives for the next five years.
 The goal for the Value of Academic Libraries is that "Academic libraries demonstrate alignment with and impact on institutional outcomes."
 Recognizing the sense of urgency around this issue, ACRL is working to help members to demonstrate their value in clear, measurable ways.
 In September 2012, ACRL was awarded a National Leadership Demonstration Grant of $249,330 by the Institute of Museum and Library Services for the three-year project "Assessment in Action: Academic Libraries and Student Success," undertaken in partnership with the Association for Institutional Research and the Association of Public and Land-grant Universities.
 The grant will support the design, implementation, and evaluation of a program to strengthen the competencies of librarians in campus leadership and data-informed advocacy.